jswithalex/BACE-Winter2015/week8/classwork.md

 }
 ````

-in jQuery, you would target these elements like this:
+in jQuery, if you wanted to target all items inside the body with the classname 'nav-item', you would call the jQuery function like this:

 ````javascript
 $('body .nav-item').addClass('underline');
 ````

-Notice the difference between the initial thing we pass jQuery, which is in the form of a CSS rule, and the way we specify a class as such.
-With the ````.addClass()```` method, we are adding the **name** of a class, not the CSS rule notation (which would need a '.' preceding 'underline', e.g. '.underline').
+Notice the difference between the initial thing we pass jQuery, which is in the form of a CSS rule, and the way we specify a classname as such.
+With the ````.addClass()```` method, we are adding the **name** of a class, not the CSS notation, ````'.underline'````.